mdxabu/mdxabu.github.io/content/posts/depressed.md

 Everyone is pressuring me to do something with my life, but I'm still doing something b@st@rds.
 I really need to talk openly with someone!

-I'm fucking tired, guys.
+I'm fcuking tired, guys.
 Very tired...